Rioto3/ebay-to-markdown/README.md

 2. Locate the appropriate elements
 3. Update the selectors in the extraction functions

+For search results, the extension uses a combination of primary and fallback selectors to improve reliability.

 ## Known Limitations

-- Works only on eBay item pages
+- Works only on eBay item pages and search result pages
 - Some special eBay listings (auctions, multi-variation items) may have incomplete data extraction
 - eBay page structure changes may require selector updates
+- Search results extraction provides less detailed information than full product page extraction

 ## Contributing